New Mexico voter registration guide

 Register to vote online in New Mexico

-Register to vote by-mail in New Mexico
+Register to vote in New Mexico

 - Review the “Voter registration rules” section above and check that you're eligible.